6 Tips on How to Prepare Your Rental for SummerApril 30, 2019

 2. Safeguard Against Water Damage

-With intense heat comes the occasional thunderstorm and heavy rain, so protecting your home against water damage is an important measure to take in spring.
+With intense heat comes the occasional thunderstorm and heavy rain, so protecting your home against water damage is an important measure to take.
 This should begin with the foundation, where you need to check for any leaks or cracks.
 You could also place grates or build up dirt outside the house to direct rainwater away from your home's foundation.
 Grating of one inch per foot will guarantee proper runoff of rainwater.

 Next, check the gutters for low spots or breaks which could result in water pooling near your house.
 Such leaks can eventually erode the sections below damaged gutters, resulting in water coming too close to the foundation.
 As you inspect the gutters, pay more attention to the downspout, since you'll want it to direct water almost three feet away from your house.